Hair Loss Medication

 Mechanism of Action

 Minoxidil’s exact mechanism of action is not entirely clear.
-It is theorised that minoxidil works by increasing blood flow to the scalp and hair follicles, thus creating a more favourable environment for hair follicles to grow healthy hair that is thicker and stronger.
-A minoxidil solution that is applied topically to the scalp can, therefore, prevent hair loss in many patients.
+It is theorised that minoxidil works by increasing blood flow to the scalp and hair follicles, thus creating a more favourable environment for follicles to grow healthy, thick and strong hair.

-A hair loss treatment with minoxidil is primarily used to treat androgenetic alopecia, although it may also be recommended as a treatment for other types of hair loss, such as patchy alopecia areata and traction alopecia.
+A hair loss treatment with minoxidil is primarily used to treat androgenetic alopecia, although it may also be recommended as a treatment for other types of hair loss.
+This includes patchy alopecia areata and traction alopecia.

 If your hair growth needs are not related to your scalp area, read about how minoxidil can be used for beard and body hair growth.

 Finasteride was first developed as a treatment for benign prostatic hyperplasia, otherwise known as an enlarged prostate.
-As a hair loss treatment, finasteride is possibly the most thoroughly researched male pattern baldness medication.
+As an oral or topical medication for hair loss, finasteride is the most thoroughly researched male pattern baldness medication.

 Mechanism of Action

 Dihydrotestosterone (DHT), an androgen produced from testosterone, is largely responsible for male pattern hair loss.
-In men prone to hair loss, DHT binds to androgen receptors in hair follicles.
+In men with a family history of hair loss, DHT binds to androgen receptors in hair follicles.
 This causes the hair follicles to shrink and die.
+The process can completely halt hair production.

 Dutasteride is the generic of Avodart, a medication that is used in the treatment of benign prostatic hyperplasia.